BrickMan240/ublue-tuxedo-tcc/README.md

 1. Check if modules are loaded: `lsmod | grep tuxedo`
 2. Manually load modules: `sudo /usr/bin/load-tuxedo-modules`
 3. Check system logs: `journalctl -u tuxedo-modules.service`
+4. If modules fail to load with "Operation not permitted", run: `sudo /usr/bin/setup-secureboot`
+5. If mokutil is not available, manually copy the certificate to /boot/ and enroll via MOK screen

 ## Building from Source